 Additionally, we engage in regular community outreach all year long about our programs and projects via our Communications Department, specialized Neighborhood Improvement and Community Engagement (NICE) Office and all social media channels.
 Newspaper advertisements are placed regularly according to Federal Regulations.
-Two special public outreach meetings were conducted in April 2021 and an additional two meetings were conducted in June and July of 2022 together with an in-depth survey in 2021 regarding CDBG and the preparation of the City's newest 5 year Consolidated Plan.
-Non profit and governmental stakeholders from the entire County were contacted and surveyed in reference to the preparation of a new Analysis of Impediments and Citizen Participation Plan.
-Accommodations and language service are always posted and available.
+Two special public outreach meetings were conducted in April 2024 and an additional two meetings were conducted in March and June of 2024 together with an in-depth survey in 2021 regarding CDBG and the preparation of the City's Consolidated Plan and Action Plan.